U.S. top court turns away Arab Bank appeal

-WASHINGTON (Reuters) - The U.S. Supreme Court on Monday left intact a lower court ruling against Jordan-based Arab Bank Plc for failing to supply documents in lawsuits accusing it of providing services to groups the United States brands as terrorist organizations.
+WASHINGTON, June 30 (Reuters) - The U.S. Supreme Court on Monday left intact a lower court ruling that requires Jordan-based Arab Bank Plc to supply documents in lawsuits accusing it of providing services to groups the United States brands as terrorist organizations.

-The court rejected Arab Bank’s appeal of a U.S. federal judge’s ruling.
+The court rejected Arab Bank’s appeal of a U.S. federal judge’s ruling against it for failing to turn over the documents.
 Plaintiffs accuse the bank of providing banking services to front groups for Hamas and other militant groups the United States has put on its list of terrorist organizations.

 Arab Bank said the judge’s ruling was forcing it to choose between running afoul of the U.S. court and violating bank secrecy laws in Jordan, Lebanon and other countries.